panda3d/panda3d-docs/introduction/running-your-program.rst

    Using Command Prompt to Run your Program
    ----------------------------------------

-   You can run your script by using your computer’s ‘Command Prompt’.
-You can access this by clicking ‘Start > All Programs > Accessories > Command Prompt’, or by going to 'Start > Run' and typing 'cmd'.
-When it opens, it should look something like this:
+   You can run your script by using your computer's "Terminal" or "Command Prompt".
+When you open it, it should look something like this:

    .. image:: running-your-program-1.png

-   At the moment it’s pointing to its default directory, which in my case is ‘Documents and Settings’ (it doesn’t matter if yours is different).
+   At the moment it’s pointing to its default directory, which is typically the user directory in ``C:\Users\username``, ``/home/user`` or ``/Users/user``, depending on your operating system.
 We need to change the directory to the one where we saved our script.
 To do this, we use the ``cd`` command.
 This stands for ‘change directory’.
-Type the following text after the > symbol:
+For example, if the script is saved in a MyProject folder inside the home directory, we should type this:

    .. code-block:: bat

-      cd C:\Panda3D-1.11.0-x64\mystuff\
+      cd MyProject

-   Instead of version 1.11.0-x64, you should type the version number of Panda3D that you have downloaded and installed.
-Please note that this folder name is case-sensitive and must match exactly (other than the version number, of course).
+   Please note that this folder name is case-sensitive and must match exactly.
    Then, press the ‘Enter’ key on your keyboard.
 You should now have the following on the Command Prompt:

    .. image:: running-your-program-2.png

    This means that it’s now pointing to the right directory.
-To run your script and start Panda3D, type the following text after the > symbol:
+Assuming the script has been named ``main.py``, type the following text after the > symbol:

    .. code-block:: bash

-      ppython myscript.py
+      python main.py

    .. image:: running-your-program-3.png

    Press the ‘Enter’ key on your keyboard.
-This will run the version of Python that is distributed with Panda3D.
 If all is well, Panda3D will start and you should see the main rendering window appear.

    .. image:: running-your-program-4.png